-Password policies configuration (iOS device policy)
+Password policies configuration (macOS user policy)

 When you assign the Password policies configuration to a device that doesn’t meet the password requirements, a grace period of 60 minutes starts.
 Within the grace period, the device asks the user to change the password every time they open the Home screen.
 After the grace period, the user may not start any apps on the device, including internal apps.

 |Allow simple value||Users are allowed to use sequential or repeated characters in their password, for example |

 |Require alphanumeric value||Passwords must contain at least one letter or number.|

 |Minimum password length||Specifies the minimum number of characters a password must contain.|

 |Minimum number of complex characters||Specifies the minimum number of non-alphanumeric characters (for example |